That’s our love.

 We wear it when we are in our home town since it reflects our love to Japan and we could show it to our friends.

-We make our wood plates with our heart
+We make our wooden tags with our heart

 As the saying goes, "touch wood" and "knock on wood", there is a concept also in Japan that God lives in a tree as said "Go-Shin-BOKU".